banner

 TimeSessionDetailsSpeaker

 8:00–8:30 am Indications for Cardiac CT & Integration in Decision-Making Appropriateness criteria and indications; using CT findings in multimodality strategies and guidelines.
-Dr Michelle Chan
+Michelle Chan

 9:00–9:30 am Coffee Break